 - The TDP Policy revises the structure of third party applications (e.g. trade associations) to allow a third party to apply for a “template” approval.
 Like a template approval under the CAS Policy, a template approval would be “non-operative,” meaning that it does not provide permission to any party to conduct a trial disclosure program.
 Entities could then use the template to apply for a waiver based on the template, and the Bureau will evaluate each application on an individual basis.

 ACFIN.
 The ACFIN charter states that the ACFIN “is a network of Federal and State officials and regulators with authority over markets for consumer financial products and services” that may include state attorneys general, state financial regulators, and federal financial regulators.
-In addition to the CFPB, the initial members are Attorneys General of Alabama, Arizona, Georgia, Indiana, South Carolina, Tennessee, and Utah.
+In addition to the CFPB, the initial members are the Attorneys General of Alabama, Arizona, Georgia, Indiana, South Carolina, Tennessee, and Utah, and the Florida Office of Financial Protection.
 The network’s objectives are to establish coordination among members to facilitate innovation, minimize regulatory burdens and bolster regulatory certainty for consumer financial products and services, and to keep pace with changes in markets for such products and services to help ensure they are free from fraud, discrimination, and deceptive practices.
 To accomplish those objectives, members seek to cooperate with each other through the coordination of the innovation-rated policies, procedures and activities “with the opportunity to also coordinate on no-action letters, or sandbox trials if desired” and sharing information, as appropriate, related to innovation in markets for consumer financial products and services.

 First NAL under new policy.
 The CFPB’s first NAL under the new NAL Policy was issued in response to a request by the Department of Housing and Urban Development (HUD) on behalf of more than 1,600 housing counseling agencies (HCAs) that participate in HUD’s housing counseling program.
 HUD had raised concerns to the Bureau about HCAs and lenders not entering into agreements that would fund counseling services due to uncertainty about the application of the Real Estate Settlement Procedures Act (RESPA).
 As described by the Bureau, the NAL “essentially states that the Bureau will not take supervisory or enforcement action under RESPA against HUD-certified HCAs that have entered into certain fee-for-service arrangements with lenders for pre-purchase housing counseling services.”